 Remove and store collar stays to put back in after pressing.

-Use a Laundress Detergent with delicate or normal cycle and cold water.
-Again, we recommend using The Laundress Mesh Bags in the machine to protect fabric and buttons.
+Use Signature Detergent with delicate or normal cycle and cold water.
+We recommend using Mesh Bags in the machine to protect fabric and buttons.
 For best results, use hot water on cotton and linen fabric.

 Do not put in the dryer.
 We recommend hang drying.